 - 2 The Resolution provides, inter alia, that- - (a) the Fund be administered by the Financial Secretary who may delegate his power of administration to other public officers; - (b) there be credited to the Fund- - (i) all sums received by way of repayment of any loan or advance made from the Fund under sub-paragraph (c) below; - (ii) subject to the Mass Transit Railway Ordinance (Cap.
 556) and the Kowloon-Canton Railway Corporation Ordinance (Cap.
 372), all sums received by way of interest or dividend or under profit-sharing arrangements on the investments, loans or advances under sub-paragraph (c) below; - (iii) such appropriations from the general revenue as may be approved by the Legislative Council for the purpose of the Fund; - (iv) all sums received from the sale or other disposal of all or part of any investment made under sub-paragraph (c) or (e) below; - (v) all sums received by way of interest or dividend on money invested under sub-paragraph (e) below; - (vi) all such other sums as may be received for the purpose of the Fund; and - (vii) sums borrowed under section 3 of the Loans Ordinance (Cap.
-61) where the resolution of the Legislative Council approving the borrowing so stipulates; - (c) the Financial Secretary may expend moneys from the Fund for the purpose of- - meeting the liabilities assumed, under terms and conditions already approved as at 31 March 1990 by the Finance Committee; - (ii) financing loans, advances and investments (including investments by way of waived land premium, donated works or other benefits (other than cash)) to or in such persons as may be approved by the Finance Committee, in accordance with such terms and conditions as may be specified by the Finance Committee; and - (iii) repaying or, where appropriate, paying the principal and interest of and expenses incurred in relation to sums borrowed under section 3 of the Loans Ordinance (Cap.
-61) where the sums have been credited to the Fund: - (d) the Director of Accounting Services shall, under the authority of a funds warrant issued by the Financial Secretary, pay from the Fund such sums as may be required to meet expenditure from the Fund; - (e) the Financial Secretary may, in his discretion, authorise the investment of moneys forming the unexpended balance held in the Fund at any time in interest-bearing securities in such manner as he may determine; and - (f) the Financial Secretary may from time to time transfer from the Fund to the general revenue any balance held in the Fund which is not in his opinion reasonably required for the purpose of the Fund. - 3 The revised payments for 2014-15 are estimated at \$2,011,684,000.
-The payments for 2015-16 are estimated at \$1,017,525,000.
-It is estimated that net sums of \$2,000,000,000 and \$1,000,000,000 will be transferred to the general revenue in 2014-15 and 2015-16 respectively. - 4 The revised receipts for 2014-15 are estimated at \$1,516,678,000.
-The receipts for 2015-16 are estimated at \$1,154,786,000. - 5 The following notes supplement the estimates of payments and receipts in respect of approved commitments.
+61) where the resolution of the Legislative Council approving the borrowing so stipulates; - (c) the Financial Secretary may expend moneys from the Fund for the purpose of- - (i) meeting the liabilities assumed, under terms and conditions already approved as at 31 March 1990 by the Finance Committee; - (ii) financing loans, advances and investments (including investments by way of waived land premium, donated works or other benefits (other than cash)) to or in such persons as may be approved by the Finance Committee, in accordance with such terms and conditions as may be specified by the Finance Committee; and - (iii) repaying or, where appropriate, paying the principal and interest of and expenses incurred in relation to sums borrowed under section 3 of the Loans Ordinance (Cap.
+61) where the sums have been credited to the Fund; - (d) the Director of Accounting Services shall, under the authority of a funds warrant issued by the Financial Secretary, pay from the Fund such sums as may be required to meet expenditure from the Fund; - (e) the Financial Secretary may, in his discretion, authorise the investment of moneys forming the unexpended balance held in the Fund at any time in interest-bearing securities in such manner as he may determine; and - (f) the Financial Secretary may from time to time transfer from the Fund to the general revenue any balance held in the Fund which is not in his opinion reasonably required for the purpose of the Fund.

+3 The revised payments for 2015-16 are estimated at \$275,407,000.
+The payments for 2016-17 are estimated at \$11,155,643,000.